 Although we touch on the subject, I do not cover in-depth child development (ages and stages).
 This is not a class on infant care.
 (Check your local hospital or social services programs for these classes).
-I only provide classes to adults (parents and guardians) and do not work directly with children.
+I only provide classes to adults (parents and guardians) and do not work directly with children for court-ordered programs.

 Is Achieve Life Balance right for me?

 If you’re seeking a free or low cost on-line or group workshop, or a government-funded program, the answer is no, although Achieve Life Balance does offer community workshops throughout the year.
 The best way to determine if I’m the best fit is with a simple phone call.
 I’m happy to talk directly with you to see if I can meet your personal needs.
 It will also help you determine how comfortable you’d feel working with me.
 As noted above, regardless of what class you choose, you’ll want to check with your attorney, judge, mediator or social worker.
 Sometimes, I’m able to get the answer from your attorney or caseworker for you.

 Thank you for visiting!
 Don’t hesitate to contact me with any questions or concerns.

 Essential Parenting Plus consists of 7 evidence-based modules (13 lessons, 17 units) including personal responsibil